European Central Bank - eurosystem

 Who owns the ECB?

 Together, the central banks of all EU countries own the ECB.
-Each country’s share of the ECB’s capital corresponds to its population and its gross domestic product (GDP), which have equal weighting.
+Each country’s share of the ECB’s capital is related to its population and its gross domestic product (GDP), which have equal weighting.
 The countries that use the euro pay in more capital than those that don’t.
 These various factors create what is called the capital key, which determines the amount paid in by each national central bank.

 Explainer: Who owns the ECB?